 4) Have the Best of Both Worlds

 House and pet-sitting have become an integral part of our travels.
-We signed up with TrustedHousesitters before we took to the road and in just 4 months we have completed 6 house-sits.
+There are many house-sitting websites to choose from, with some being more localised than others.
+We signed up with TrustedHousesitters which offers hundreds of international house-sitting jobs.
 It has given us a chance to embark (pardon the pun) on a whole series of new adventures.

-You can have the best of both worlds by becoming a house-sitter.
-House-sits are available all over the world.
-It is the perfect opportunity to put down for a bit, cook a meal, bathe regularly and have the absolute pleasure of some furry/feathered/scaly company.
-If you have a travel blog or work remotely you will most likely also have unlimited, stable wi-fi – all the comforts of home without the ultimate commitment of buying or renting.
-House/pet-sitting facilitates all kinds of travellers, not just van lifers.
+House-sitting is the perfect opportunity to put down for a bit, cook a meal, bathe regularly and have the absolute pleasure of some furry/feathered/scaly company.
+If you have a travel blog or work remotely you will most likely also have unlimited, stable Wi-Fi whilst house-sitting.

 If your van is not equipped with a fridge, there are a couple of options.
 You can purchase a mini fridge at just about any truck stop/camping shop.
 They run off of a 12V connection/cigarette lighter and start at around $50 and can run well up into the hundreds of dollars!